“Stay on top of your pain medications.”

 . . .

 Written by guest author Casey Newman.
-Casey is a PR/marketing professional with a passion for maternal issues.
+Casey is a PR/marketing professional with a passion for maternal issues and member of the ImprovingBirth Board of Directors.
 She enjoys spending time with her family, supporting various causes, and angrily tweeting about baseball @caseybnewman.